JeffreyRodriguez/Liberator12k/Printing.md

-# Printing Guide
+# Printing Guidelines
 Everything here should be taken as the default unless otherwise stated.
+Most parts are good with a thick shell.

+If a part needs to be printed solid, the build guide will have a note for you.
+Increase your infill to 100% for these parts.

 ## Compatible Materials
 PLA, PLA+, ABS, PETG, Nylon, PC, POM - almost anything.
 The strength is in the steel.

 ## Print Settings
-All models work well with Cura.
-These are the only vital slicer values to override.
+ These are the only vital Cura settings to override.
-  * 0.4-1.5mm nozzle
   * 3mm walls
   * 4mm top and bottom
   * 20% infill